CNugteren/CLBlast/README.md

 Note that the CLBlast library provides pre-tuned parameter-values for some devices only: if your device is not among these, then out-of-the-box performance might be poor.
 See above under `Using the tuners` to find out how to tune for your device.

+In case performance is still sub-optimal or something else is wrong, CLBlast can be build in verbose mode for (performance) debugging by specifying `-DVERBOSE=ON` to CMake.

 Supported routines
 -------------